Withernsea High School

 ABOVE:

 ABOVE: Visitors to the careers fair were given the opportunity to try hands-on activities.
-Here, Edith Whittaker gets to grips with virtual reality technology.
+Here, Edith gets to grips with virtual reality technology.

 Share this: